tylerchilds/plan98/client/public/cdn/sillyz.computer/index.md

 2.938 T USD : MICROSOFT
 1.988 T USD : AMAZON
 1.953 T USD : GOOGLE
+1.461 T USD : META

 Each add value to core infrastructure with Brand Trust and Intellectual Property

-* Apple sells hardware on custom/stable Unix, same as Sony, Nintendo, Netflix
+* Apple sells hardware on custom/stable Unix, same as Sony, Nintendo, Netflix, Amazon
-* Amazon sells Servers, same as Web Services from Apple, Google and Microsoft
+* Amazon sells Services, same as Apple iCloud, Google Cloud Platform, and Microsoft Azure
-* Microsoft sells Software Integrity, same as Google Play and Apple App Store
+* Microsoft sells Software Integrity, same as Google Play, Apple App Store, Nintendo eShop, Sony PlayStation Store
-* Google sells HTTP/HTML, same as Web Browsers by Microsoft and Apple
+* Google sells Web Browsing, same as Microsoft Edge and Apple Safari
+* Meta sells Social Trust, same as Apple iMessage, Google Calendar/Mail, Microsoft LinkedIn/GitHub

-Like Apple, Microsoft, Amazon, Google-- Plan98 is a platform for powering marketplaces.
+Like Apple, Microsoft, Amazon, Google, Meta-- Plan98 is a platform for powering marketplaces.

 Don't build an economy.
 Build the system that is used to build economies.

+Deep Technology Architecture
+===

+Apple, Microsoft, Amazon, Google, Meta are vertically integrated flywheels.

+* Computers deliver value by processing commands.
+* Commands are described through languages
+* Languages build libraries
+* Libraries build products
+* Products build communities
+* Communities build loyalty
+* Loyalty drives Life-Time Value

+That's win, win (7 wins total)

+In traditional business, value is adding 40% commission on top of any good or service.

+By owning the hardware, the languages, the libraries, the products, the communities, the loyalty, the life-time value-- you become a flywheel.

+Meta is the youngest company to join these ranks and their status is precisely a result in that they do not depend on the other four-- by getting into hardware, they maintained full-grip on their flywheel.

+I chose to build a flywheel without the other five.

+Below you will find the software component parts.
+To know how to use them or compose them, you'll want to talk to me directly.

 2025
 ===